 2.4.
-As mentioned above, there are two approaches under consideration.
+As mentioned above, two approaches have been under consideration.
 Under the first approach, one proposal suggests the exemption of support provided under PSH programmes for food security purposes from AMS calculation, while another also advocates the same treatment in addition to the exemption from a proposed new overall limit to trade-distorting Domestic Support.
 By contrast, the second approach advocates that the permanent solution should be built on the Bali interim solution, which provides that Members shall not challenge through the WTO Dispute Settlement Mechanism compliance of PSH programmes with the obligations under Articles 6.3 and 7.2(b) of the AoA when they satisfy a number of conditions and the developing country Member fulfils the terms of the Decision.
 Proponents believe that it would be easier to build convergence around the Bali approach given the familiarity of Members with it having adopted the BMD in December 2013 and the fact that it does not require an amendment to the AoA, to which many Members are strongly opposed.
+This approach has been gaining support among Members in light of the current state of negotiations in other areas.
 In my consultations, some Members highlighted the need for legal certainty of the permanent solution.
 In response, other Members stated unequivocally that they regarded a Ministerial Decision as legally binding.